buzduganalex1/DevExperienceVanillaJs/README.md

 - GameManager.js (object used for holding the game logic)
 - AlienFactory.js (Factory used for instantiating random aliens)
 - MultiStateSprite.js (Used for handling the state of sprites better)
+- Shield.js (Used for representing a shield object on the screen)

 ## Project implementation details